 To ensure that self-isolation does not have a significant financial impact on both businesses and individuals during the time of Coronavirus, extensions to Statutory Sick Pay are being made.

-Business owners will now only benefit from an Entrepreneurs’ Relief Lifetime Allowance of £1m for qualifying disposals on or after 11 March 2020.
+Business owners will now only benefit from a Business Asset Disposal Relief (formally Entrepreneurs’ Relief) Lifetime Allowance of £1m for qualifying disposals on or after 11 March 2020.

 The rate of Structures and Buildings Allowances is to increase from 2% to 3% with effect from 1 April 2020 (6 April for unincorporated businesses).
 This was a new relief on building structures which was introduced from 29 October 2018.